Duniyadari: Release

-Duniyadari was released on 19 July 2013 in the theatres in Maharashtra, Gujarat, Goa, Karnataka etc. On July 19th, the film opened with 140 screenings across 110 theaters, sparking overwhelming demand with sold-out shows everywhere.
-Within three days, the number of daily screenings surged to around 200, showcasing its immense popularity.
-The film acclaiming huge success outside Maharashtra.
-The film had a record 710 shows daily and more than 5,000 shows weekly across 270 theatres.
+Duniyadari was released on 19 July 2013 in theatres across Maharashtra, Gujarat, Goa and Karnataka.
+The film had 140 screens across 110 theaters on its opening day, which surged to around 200 within three days following great demand.
+The film acclaimed great success in and outside Maharashtra, with a record 710 daily shows across 270 theatres.

 The film was re-released on 27 May 2024.